vectordotdev/vector/docs/usage/configuration/sinks/aws_cloudwatch_logs.md

 `optional` `default: 5` `type: int`

 The maximum number of in-flight requests allowed at any given time.
+See [Rate Limits](#rate-limits) for more info.

 ### request_timeout_secs